hashd/LearnStack/notes/metaprogramming_elixir.md

 Elixir has the concept of macro hygiene.
 Hygiene means that variables, imports, and aliases that you define in a macro do not leak into the callerâ€™s own definitions.

 ## Extending Elixir with Metaprogramming
+Macros aren't limited to the simple transformations.
+They can be used to perform powerful code generation, save time, eliminate boilerplate and produce elegant APIs.